kmaciek79/mat-range-datepicker/README.md

 5) Supports input from keyboard
 6) Supports keyboard handling

-## Changelog
-## 6.0.1
-Updated to material datepicker 6.0.1
-## 6.0.0
-Styles included!
-Read below
-## 1.1.7
-Update to angular material 6.0.0 (2018/05/04)

-Now package can be compiled for production.
-Internal styles - soon!

-### 2018/04/18
-Datepicker theme supports dark themes.
-How to use it read below
-### 1.1.0
-Introduce first day of the week depends on locale

-### 1.0.7
-Roll back to angular material 5.2 source code

-### 1.0

-API has been completely changed.

 ## It's awesome, but how to use it?

 As easy as pie.